gmersy/Data-Dark-Carbon/README.md

 $$\mathrm{emissions} = C_t \times E$$

-where $CI_t$ is the average carbon intensity at time $t$ and $E$ is the energy consumed during the collection of the webcam video.
+where $C_t$ is the average carbon intensity at time $t$ and $E$ is the energy consumed during the collection of the webcam video.

 # Reproducing Plots